Aidar5/nattoeng/docs/source/book/18_db/insert.rst

 .. note::

-    If the table was deleted in previous step, create it:
+    If table was deleted in previous step, create it:

     .. code:: sql